 Crew For the Day on America’s Cup 12 Metre Racing Yachts

-We had done many exciting things on our 26 day cruise but our excursion in St Maarten yacht racing was one of the adventures we had been waiting for, probably powered by something similar to marine batteries.
+We had done many exciting things on our 26 day cruise with Oceania Cruises.
+But our excursion in St Maarten yacht racing was one of the adventures we had been waiting for, probably powered by something similar to marine batteries.
 We were crewing on one of the America’s Cup 12 Metre racing sailboats with St. Maarten America’s Cup Yacht Racing 12 Metre Challenge!
 The boats that were designed and built for the last America’s Cup using 12 Metre Yachts, the 1987 America’s Cup in Fremantle, Australia.
 Two classic racing boats about seventy feet long with masts as high an eight-story building race with the wind looking for any advantage in position, wind or tactics.